Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Experiments

 A main goal of our work is to learn classes for which we only have few training examples, so it is also related to few-shot learning.
 We test compositional \emph{FewShot} recognition~\cite{tokmakov2018learning}, which uses class-level labels to enforce compositionality (see Section~\ref{sec:related_work}).
 We use the same 5 random splits into base classes and novel classes as~\cite{tokmakov2018learning} and run our \emph{PrPool} network on them, uniformly sampling from the batches when creating a batch, in order to deal with the imbalance between novel and base classes.

-In Table \ref{tab:model_size} we report the number of parameters for the different baselines methods as well as for the proposed \emph{PrPool} model.
-As can be seen the overhead needed by \emph{PrPool} is limited compared to other methods such as \emph{S3N}.
+In Table \ref{tab:model_size} we report the { FLOPs, number of parameters and inference time for} different baseline methods as well as for the proposed \emph{PrPool} model.
+As can be seen the overhead needed by \emph{PrPool} is limited compared to other methods such as \emph{S3N} or \emph{TransFG}. {We have used the original implementations of \textit{WSDAN}, \textit{CovPool}, \textit{S3N}, \textit{h-dropout} {and \textit{TransFG}}; and our own re-implementations of all other methods.
+All presented results are from experiments we ran ourselves, unless stated otherwise.} { \emph{LSTM} could not be included in this analysis as there is no open code.
+It is also not directly comparable conceptually because it uses a recurrent network over a sequence of images in two different steps.}